happylishang/happylishang.github.io/_posts/Spoken-English/2025-5-5-Spoken-English.md

 * I’ll give you a hint — it’s in Asia.
 * Have you ever been abroad?
 * What do you think about that?
+* It shocked me when I heard the news
+* How did you know
+* why do you think so